NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 ## S3

-First, you'll need to create a new AWS account if you don't have one.
+First, we'll need to create a new AWS account if we don't have one.

-- Create your AWS account.
+- Create an AWS account.
-- Select your region.
+- Select a region.

 > [!WARNING]
 > Pricing depend on usage of the different services and region.

-S3 (for Simple Storage Service) is where you put your /dist (or /build) files, it's like an online folder.
+S3 (for Simple Storage Service) is where we put our /dist (or /build) files, it's like an online folder.
 It's easy enough to understand.
-You first need to create a new S3 bucket (that's how amazon call their folders).
+We first need to create a new S3 bucket (that's how amazon call their folders).

 - Search the S3 service on the top search bar, select it and click "create bucket".
 - Change the bucket name to be the same as your domain name. (e.g nicolasvelay.com)